popiolekdawid/javascript-recursion/README.md

 # javascript-recursion

+This is my solution to a live coding task I was assigned at a job interview.

-replace '-' and ' ' characters in property names of the object with '_'.
+Write a Javascript program to replace '-' and ' ' characters in property names of the "data" object with '_'.

 ```js
 var data = {